Harlow First Avenue Cycling and Walking Improvements

 Raised tables are sections which bring the road up to the height of the footway, making it easier for pedestrians and cyclists to cross and helping to slow vehicles and make it clear to drivers not to expect priority over other users.

-The existing footways will be widened on the approaches to the crossing and they will be extended to the crossing point, which will be set slightly further away from the mouth of the junction.
+The existing footways will be widened on the approaches to the crossing and they will be extended to the crossing point, which will be set back approximately 7m from the junction.
+This will provide more space for drivers to navigate the crossing and mini roundabout, improving safety for everyone.

 The scheme will also include resurfacing of the carriageway at the junction, lighting upgrades and new markings and signs.